dilawar/dilawar.github.io/content/posts/2021/2021-11-26-where-to-put-default-argument-declaration-definition-c++.md

 ---
-title: Where to put default arguments, definition or declaration?
+title: Put default arguments on function declaration
 tags: [C++,note]
 date: 2021-11-26
 commentable: true
-author: Dilawar
 ---

 Default parameter values arguably are better suited on the declaration since that